Joanna Krupa: Activism

 Krupa advocates for animal rights, and has appeared in several campaigns for animal rights organization People for the Ethical Treatment of Animals (PETA).
 On December 2, 2009, PETA released a campaign for dog adoption which featured Krupa as an angel holding a crucifix to cover her breasts and genitalia.
 The campaign drew criticism from the Catholic League and the Anti-Defamation League, who deemed it offensive.

 In 2012, she organized a protest outside Dash, a Los Angeles boutique owned by the Kardashian sisters, after Khloé Kardashian renounced her support of PETA.

 In 2015, she posed in body paint for PETA's campaign to boycott SeaWorld.

-In 2013, she co-founded founded an animal rescue group, Angels For Animal Rescue.
+In 2013, she co-founded an animal rescue group, Angels For Animal Rescue.
 She has also promoted several animal shelters in her native Poland.

 Personal life

 Krupa was raised Roman Catholic.
 After several years of dating, she became engaged to nightclub owner and businessman Romain Zago in 2010.
-They married on June 13, 2013, in Aviara, Carlsbad, California.
+They married on June 13, 2013, in Aviara, Carlsbad, California, US.
 On July 10, 2017, she filed for divorce.
 The divorce was finalized several weeks later on August 17.
 On March 25, 2018, she announced her engagement to Douglas Nunes via Instagram.
 They married on August 4, 2018, in a private ceremony at the Benedictine Abbey in Tyniec, Poland.
-They welcomed a daughter, Asha-Leigh Nunes, in November 2019.
+Their daughter was born in November 2019.
 In March 2023, Nunes filed for divorce.
 The divorce was finalized in October 2023.